semantic-foxes/dnlp_ss23/README.md

 - `data/ids-sst-dev.csv` (Validation set, 1101 entries)
 - `data/ids-sst-test-student.csv` (Test set, 2210 entries)

-## Part 2

-### Stanford Sentiment Treebank
-This dataset is identical to the one described in Part 1.

 ### Quora Dataset
 The Quora dataset consists of pairs of questions, labeled to indicate if the questions are paraphrases of one another.
 This is a binary classification problem.
 The pre-split data is available in:
 - `data/quora-train.csv` (Training set, 141506 entries)